Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 - 30 min

 ## Objectives
-- `Lab 3.1 Lay of the land` - Explain the Codebase with Copilot Chat: This section introduces the GitHub Copilot Chat Extension and its agents (@workspace, @terminal, and @vscode).
+- `Step 1` - Explain the Codebase with Copilot Chat: This section introduces the GitHub Copilot Chat Extension and its agents (@workspace, @terminal, and @vscode).
-- `Lab 3.2 Test Flight` - Autocompletion and Suggestions: This section demonstrates how GitHub Copilot can suggest code completions, such as missing REST API methods in a controller class.
+- `Step 2` - Autocompletion and Suggestions: This section demonstrates how GitHub Copilot can suggest code completions, such as missing REST API methods in a controller class.
-- `Lab 3.3 Test Flight Accelerate` - Comments to Code: This section shows how GitHub Copilot can generate code from comments.
+- `Step 3` - Comments to Code: This section shows how GitHub Copilot can generate code from comments.
-- `Lab 3.4 Testing your flying style` - Logging - It demonstrates how Copilot adapts to and replicates the user's coding style.
+- `Step 4` - Logging - It demonstrates how Copilot adapts to and replicates the user's coding style.

-### Required Labs

-### Lab 3.1 Lay of the land - Explain the Codebase with Copilot Chat
+### Step 1: Lay of the land - Explain the Codebase with Copilot Chat

 - Open GitHub Copilot Chat Extension